-- 1. Appointments of Counsellors shall be limited to probationary or career positions. - 2.
-Each new Counsellor member shall be appointed by the Board on recommendation of the Vice-Provosts.
-The appointment will have been recommended to the Vice-Provost, Students, by the Counsellor Appointments Committee. - 3.
+- 1. Appointments of Professional Counsellors shall be limited to probationary or career positions. - 2.
+Each new Professional Counsellor member shall be appointed by the Board on recommendation of the Vice-Provosts.
+The appointment will have been recommended to the Vice-Provost, Students, by the Counselling Appointment Committee. - 3.
 The University has the sole and exclusive authority to determine complement levels. - 4.
-Normally, the minimum qualification for a career stream Counsellor shall be a completed Master's degree in Counselling Psychology, or a related discipline and five (5) years of counselling experience.
+Normally, the minimum qualification for a career stream Professional Counsellor shall be a completed Master's degree in Counselling Psychology, or a related discipline and five (5) years of counselling experience.

-B. Counsellor Appointment Committee
+B. Counselling Appointment Committee

-1. There shall be a Counselling Appointment Committee consisting of a minimum of two career Counsellors, and chaired by the Director, Student Health and Wellness.
+- 1. There shall be a Counselling Appointment Committee (CAC) consisting of a minimum of two career Professional Counsellors, and chaired by the Executive Director, Student Wellbeing.
 The committee may be enlarged by the addition of career Counsellors provided that members' availability will not impede the committee's deliberations.
+The committee members will vote amongst themselves to elect the Equity Advocate. - 2.
+The CAC will take into account the University's strong commitment to fostering equity, diversity and inclusion within its community, in all aspects of the recruitment efforts including establishing equity goals for the search, developing a diversity outreach strategy and considering ways to remove barriers to candidates in the recruitment process.